 "the concept of terrorism has a unique meaning and its implications risk being trivialized if the terminology is applied loosely in situations that do not match our collective understanding of what constitutes a terrorist act."
-41
+33

-64. Change along these lines, whatever its merits, would not therefore guarantee the limited application of special anti-terrorism laws: on the contrary, it would expand the area for discretionary enforcement.
+64. Change along these lines would do nothing, therefore, to guarantee the limited application of our special anti-terrorism laws: on the contrary, it would expand the area for discretionary enforcement.